jstep21/dnd-notes/dnd.md

 are able to leave, a beautiful woman appears.

 She approaches Jake and casts a charm on him and greets herself as _Lovaza_.
 The effects of the charm prevent him from attacking her.
 In a futile effort, Jake casts zone of truth.
-She blocks the spell.
-She tells Jake
+She blocks the spell, then explains,

 > There's something you can do for me.
 There are two floating cities above Nalu, _Ogen_ and _Mesna_, one of which
 >  holds something of great value to me.